First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 where

 Under this framework, the main goal of our paper is twofold: \begin{enumerate} \item \textbf{Distributed estimation}: Develop a distributed stochastic first-order method for estimating $\tee^*$ in the case of diverging $p$, with the aim to achieve the best possible convergence rate (i.e., the rate of the pooled ERM estimator $\widehat\tee$).
-The method should be applicable to non-differentiable loss $f(\tee, \xii)$ and only requires the local strong convexity of $F(\tee)$ at $\tee=\tee^*$ (instead of the strong convexity of $F(\tee)$ for any $\tee$). \item \textbf{Distributed inference}: Develop a consistent estimator of the limiting variance $\w'\S^{-1}\A\S^{-1}\w$ to facilitate the inference.
-We note that the term $\A$ can be easily estimated via replacing the expectation by its sample version.
-However, it is challenging to estimate $\S$ when $f$ is non-differentiable (and thus $g$ will be discontinuous and the empirical Hessian matrix will not exist).
-To this end, instead of estimating $\S$, we aim to develop a stochastic first-order based approach that directly estimates $\S^{-1}\w$ for any fixed given $\w$. \end{enumerate}
+The method should be applicable to non-differentiable loss $f(\tee, \xii)$ and only requires the local strong convexity of $F(\tee)$ at $\tee=\tee^*$ (instead of the strong convexity of $F(\tee)$ for any $\tee$). \item \textbf{Distributed inference}: Based on \eqref{eq:asy}, develop a consistent estimator of the limiting variance $\w'\S^{-1}\A\S^{-1}\w$ to facilitate the inference. \end{enumerate}

 Let us first focus on the distributed estimation problem.
 We will first investigate the theoretical proprieties of a straightforward method that combines the stochastic subgradient descent (SGD) and divide-and-conquer (DC) scheme and discuss the theoretical limitation of this method.
 To overcome the theoretical limitation, we propose a new method called the distributed First-Order Newton-type Estimator (FONE), where the key idea is to approximate the Newton step only using stochastic subgradient information in a distributed setting.